lillianqin/book-project/analysis.md

 - An *Order* includes a reference number, stock ID, side, quantity, price, and create/update timestamps, plus an iterator pointing to its location in the *Level*’s linked list (also used to remove itself).

 *OrderBook* performs several frequent operations that have visible effects:
 - *newOrder*: adds a new order to the book.
 The operation looks in the level map for the level the order belongs to.
-If the appropriate level for its price is not present, a new one is created and inserted in the LevelList for its stock and side.
-The order is then appended to the end of that level, and added to the order map.
+If the appropriate level for its price is not present, a new one is created and inserted in the LevelList of its stock and side.
+The order is appended to the end of that level, then added to the order map.
 Assuming most new orders join existing levels, this operation takes the same time as one lookup to the level map and one insertion to the order map, which is probably constant.
 In a degenerative case where the order is on a new level deep in the LevelList, time complexity is O(n) where n is the number of levels.
 - *deleteOrder*: erases an order from the book.
 It first finds the order with the given reference number in the order map, then removes the order from the linked list of its level.
 If the level becomes empty, the level is removed from its half and from the level map, then destroyed.
 Then the order itself is removed from the order map and destroyed. deleteOrder is an O(1) operation assuming searching and erasing from the maps takes constant time.
 Erasing from linked lists must be O(1) since levels and orders “know” their own neighbors by storing iterators.
 - *replaceOrder*: changes the price and / or size of an existing order.
 First searches the order map to determine whether the original reference number is present.
 If so, it performs *deleteOrder*, followed by *newOrder* with a new reference number.
 This operation is thus linear with respect to the number of levels at worst.
 - *reduceOrder*: reduces the size of an existing order.
 Performs a lookup like *deleteOrder*, but changes the size field in-place instead, so it most likely takes constant time.